AgnostiqHQ/covalent/doc/source/getting_started/quickstart/beginner/hello_covalent/index.rst

 ======

 Covalent is a workflow orchestration tool written purely in Python to facilitate heterogenous and distributed computing.
-With Covalent users can quickly take their existing code, ``covalentify`` it and dispatch it for execution on variety of hardware backends (on-prem or cloud).
+With Covalent users can quickly take their existing code, ``covalentify`` it and dispatch it for execution on variety of hardware backends (on-prem or cloud) by simply annotating their code using ``decorators``.

 Generally speaking, workflows are simply a collection of interdependent tasks.
 Tasks are the building blocks of workflows and are referred to as :doc:`electrons <../../../../concepts/concepts>` in Covalent.
 A collection of electrons constitutes a :doc:`lattice <../../../../concepts/concepts>` that ultimately represents the entire computation a user intends to run in Covalent.